Resilient Constrained Learning: Conclusion

 ~ Federated learning~\cite{federated-og} entails learning a common model in a distributed manner by leveraging data samples from different \emph{clients}.
 Usually, average performance across all clients is optimized under the assumption that data from different clients is identically distributed.
 In practice, heterogeneity in local data distributions can lead to uneven performance across clients~\cite{fl-prox-li2020,fl-non-iid-wang2020}.
 Since this may be undesirable, a sensible requirement in this setting is that the loss of the model is \emph{similar} for all clients.

-Let $\mathfrak{D}_i$ be the distribution of data pairs for Client $i$, and $R_i(f_{\boldsymbol{\theta}}) = \mathbb{E}_{(\mathbf{x}, y) \sim \mathfrak{D}_i}\left[\ell(f_{\boldsymbol{\theta}}(\mathbf{x}), y)\right]$ its statistical risk.
-We denote the average performance as $\overline{R}(f_{\boldsymbol{\theta}}) := (1/C) \sum_{i=1}^C R_i(f_{\boldsymbol{\theta}})$, where $C$ is the number of clients.
-As proposed in~\cite{pocho-constrained-fl} heterogeneity issues can be tackled by imposing a proximity constraint between the performance of each client $R_i$, and the loss averaged over all clients $\overline{R}$.
-This leads to the constrained learning problem:
+Let $\mathfrak{D}_c$ be the distribution of data pairs for Client $c$, and $R_c(f_{\boldsymbol{\theta}}) = \mathbb{E}_{(\mathbf{x}, y) \sim \mathfrak{D}_c}\left[\ell(f_{\boldsymbol{\theta}}(\mathbf{x}), y)\right]$ its statistical risk.
+We denote the average performance as $\overline{R}(f_{\boldsymbol{\theta}}) := (1/C) \sum_{i=1}^C R_c(f_{\boldsymbol{\theta}})$, where $C$ is the number of clients.
+As proposed in~\cite{pocho-constrained-fl} heterogeneity issues can be tackled by imposing a proximity constraint between the performance of each client $R_c$, and the loss averaged over all clients $\overline{R}$.
+This leads to the constrained learning problem

-where $C$ is the number of clients and $\mathfrak{D}_i$ is the distribution of data pairs for client $i$, and $\epsilon$ is a small (fixed) positive scalar.
-It is ready to see that this problem is of the form in ~\ref{eqn_csl}; see Appendix \ref{a:fl}.
+where $\epsilon>0$ is a small~(fixed) positive scalar.
+It is ready to see that this problem is of the form in~\eqref{eqn_csl}; see Appendix \ref{a:fl}.
+Note that the constraint in~\eqref{PC-FL} is an asymmetric (and relaxed) version of the equality of error rates common in fairness literature.

-As shown by~\cite{pocho-constrained-fl} this problem can be solved via a primal-dual approach in a privacy preserving manner, and with a negligible communication overhead, that amounts to communicating dual variables.
-However, because the heterogeneity of the data distribution across clients is unknown a priori, it can be challenging to specify a single constraint level for all clients that results in a reasonable trade-off between overall performance and differences among clients.
-In addition, the performance among all clients may be significantly reduced by a few clients for which the constraint is hard to satisfy.
+As shown by~\cite{pocho-constrained-fl} this problem can be solved via a primal-dual approach in a privacy-preserving manner and with a negligible communication overhead, that involves sharing dual variables.
+However, because the heterogeneity of the data distribution across clients is unknown \emph{a priori}, it can be challenging to specify a single constraint level $\epsilon$ for all clients that results in a reasonable trade-off between overall and individual client performance.
+In addition, the performance of all clients may be significantly reduced by a few clients whose poor performance make the constraint hard to satisfy.
 The heuristic adopted in~\cite{pocho-constrained-fl} is to clip dual variables that exceed a fixed value.

-We thus propose to solve a resilient version of~\eqref{PC-FL}, by adding a relaxation $\bbu_i, i = 1,\ldots,C$ for each constraint and a quadratic relaxation cost $h(\bbu) = \alpha \|\bbu\|_2^2$.
-The resilient version of problem~\eqref{PC-FL} can also be solved in a privacy preserving manner as long as $h(\bbu)$ is separable in each of the constraint perturbations $\bbu_i$.
-In that case $\bbu_i$ can be updated locally by client $i$.
+In contrast, we propose to solve a resilient version of~\eqref{PC-FL} by including a relaxation $u_c, c = 1,\ldots,C$ for each constraint and a quadratic relaxation cost $h(\bbu) = \alpha \|\bbu\|_2^2$.
+The resilient version of problem~\eqref{PC-FL} can also be solved in a privacy preserving manner as long as $h(\bbu)$ is separable in each of the constraint perturbations $u_c$.
+In that case $u_c$ can be updated locally by client $c$.